Browse by Medical Category

 The diagnosis and treatment of vasculitis and glomerulonephritis requires a careful review of a patient’s symptoms and previous testing.
 During a patient’s first appointment at the Mass General Vasculitis and Glomerulonephritis Center, we will review his/her medical history, perform a physical examination and decide what additional tests are necessary to make an accurate diagnosis.
 We will also conduct a careful review of the patient’s medical records, therefore we ask all patients to bring their medical notes, as well as related test results and biopsy samples.

 An important component to leading-edge patient care is the development of new diagnostic tools and effective treatment strategies.
-Our physicians have led a number of studies that have helped establish the current standard of treatment in the diagnosis and treatment of anti-neutrophil cytoplasmic antibody (ANCA)-associated vasculitis.
+Our physicians have led a number of studies that have helped establish the current standard of treatment in the diagnosis and treatment of anti-neutrophil cytoplasmic antibody (ANCA)-associated vasculitis and Giant Cell Arteritis.
 Our patients have access to ongoing clinical trials in treatment for several types of vasculitis and glomerulonephritis.

 Accepting New Patients